dusanpopov/WeatherApp/README.md

 # WeatherApp
 Weather app made with DarkSky API that shows weather conditions based on user's geolocation.
-Made with HTML5, CSS3 and vanilla JavaScript.
+Made with HTML5, CSS3 using flexbox and vanilla JavaScript.